nicc777/localstack-cheatsheet/scenarios/general/0010-test-cloudformation-conditions-and-functions.md

-# EKS Node Base
+# Basic localstack functionality tests

-The following CloudFOrmation stack tests the ability to select various parameter options based non certain conditions.
+The CloudFormation stack deployments tests the ability to select various parameter options based non certain conditions.
+It's a good way to test your `localstack` configuration.

 ## Deployment